How Much to Build a Bowling Alley in the Philippines? 2026 Cost Guide with PHP Prices

 5. Construction and Labor

-Construction costs cover the structural modifications needed for bowling alleys, such as:
+Construction costs cover the structural modifications needed for bowling alleys, such as the following:

 - Lane foundation leveling